chill-b1/sermonlopediaOfficial/README.md

     docker compose up --build
     ```
 10. **Access the Wiki:**
     * Navigate to **`http://localhost:3000`** in your web browser.
-You will be at the website, already signed into the administrator account.
+You will be at the website, sign into a superUser or admin account to edit things.